liufei2016/ncRNA/README.md

-# ncRNA Modeler: a non-coding RNA modeler
+# ncRNA insight - a tool for modeling, visualizing and analyzing ncRNA networks